Is ‘Project Runway’ 2017 On Tonight? Season 16 Reunion Show Details Here

 — Heidi Klum (@heidiklum) November 17, 2017

 While the focus should be on Kentaro winning Project Runway Season 16, fans are doubting that he will get much camera time.
 One of the biggest scandals of the season was when Claire Buitendorp was sent home by Tim Gunn for cheating.
 During that episode, Claire admitted to using a measuring tape while in the apartments.
 According to the rules of the show, no tools can be used outside of the workroom.
 Claire clearly violated those rules, so Tim sent her home.
-Entertainment Weekly also asked Kentaro about that scandal and his response might shock some people.
+Entertainment Weekly also asked Kentaro about that scandal, and his response might shock some people.

 “Oh, well.
 I don’t know.
 It’s kind of, it was very weird.
 Because I know that people take tools to the hotel, not intentionally because we work late and are really tired.
 But I have seen other designers having a tape measure around their neck and then we go to the hotel.”